Dim23/GammaFit/README.md

  `root -l -b -q printFinal.C'("path-to-FINAL.root")'`

 This will print out all needed information for each centrality class.
-This macro also can save output information in latex format.
+This macro also can save output information in latex and csv table format.
 Example of `printFinal.C` saving in latex table:

  `root -l -b -q printFinal.C'("path-to-FINAL.root","./example.tex")'`

+  Example of `printFinal.C` saving in csv table (compatible with LibreOffice and MS Excel):

+ `root -l -b -q printFinal.C'("path-to-FINAL.root","./example.csv")`